Woodchucks/Domino_Pokemon/README.md

-# Dominos alogrithm and Pokemon
+# Dominos algorithm and Pokemon
 This Repository shows the solution of two problems mentioned in the header above.<br />
 For details please scroll down :)